amita-roy/Portfolio/README.md

 # My Portfolio

-> I have created a this portfolio in react and used tailwind for styling.
+> I have created this portfolio in react and used tailwind for styling.

 #### Form in contact section